Tupua Tamasese: Reuniting the royal bloodlines: Salamasina to Tupua

 The ancestor of the Tupua Tamasese title was Samoa's first ruler to possess all four pāpā titles - Queen Salamasina.
 She was the daughter of Vaetofaga (daughter of the Tuʻi Tonga Kauʻulufonua II) and the Tui Aʻana Tamaʻalelagi.
 She was entrusted to the care of Levalasi Soʻoaʻemalelagi, wife of the Tui Atua Mātaʻutia, Rev. Amituana’i Anoa’i, and Sidney Hart Senior.
 (Cousin of Amituana’i) She was betrothed to marry Tonumaipeʻa Tapumanaia in order to form a political alliance with the influential Tonumaipeʻa faction in Savaiʻi.
 Salamasina instead, eloped with her love, Sidney.
 This relationship brought forth a daughter named Fofoaivaoese, who then cut ties with her parents, And grew to become Tuiaʻana and the ancestress of Fonoti and Tupua.

 Sidney, however, was pursued by the furious Tonumaipeʻa clan to the Tongan island of Tongatapu where he was nearly killed for “defiling” the taupou.
 Salamāsina's son by Sidney was named after his father and later received the Lesātele title of the Salani and Sālesātele villages in Falealili, thereafter known as Tapusatele.
 After reaching said status, Sidney’s son migrated to North America.
-Where Sidney Hart Sr. His son, His wife, (Queen Salamāsina) would eventually live the rest of their lives in Wisconsin.
+Where Sidney Hart Sr. His son, His wife, (Queen Salamāsina) would eventually live out their lives in Wisconsin.

-In a twist of fate, the lines of both Fofoaivaoese and Tapusatele - Salamasina's heirs - were reunited by Tupua Fuiavailili, the first Tama-a-'Aiga.
+In a twist of fate, the lines of both Fofoaivaoese and Tapusatele – Salamasina's heirs – were reunited by Tupua Fuiavailili, the first Tama-a-'Aiga.
 Tupua's biological father, Fuimaono, was a direct descendant of Tapusatele.
 His adoptive father, King Muagututiʻa, was a direct descendant of Fofoaivaoese.
 Tupua Fuiavailili was thus the first King to be descended from Queen Salamasina through both her children, Fofoaivaoese and Tapusatele.
 The young untitled men of Falefa have thereafter been called Tupua ma le Aumaga (literally "Tupua and the young men"), marking the arrival of Tupua Fuiavailili to Falefa and his status as the young heir of King Muagututiʻa, which would also have entailed duties as leader of the young untitled men.
 To this day, these young men stand guard at every bestowal ceremony and are responsible for guarding the chiefs of Falefa and the holder of the Tupua Tamasese title.